 Website Southwest Ontario Aboriginal Health Access Center

 Southwest Ontario Aboriginal Health Access Centre (SOAHAC) is a diverse, dynamic, multiservice Indigenous health and wellness agency.
 We strive to provide quality, wholistic health services by sharing and promoting traditional and western health practices to enable people to live in a more balanced state of well-being.
 The Centre provides services to Indigenous people including those who live on and off reserve, status, non-status, Inuit, and Metis within the Southwest, Waterloo Wellington and Erie St Clair regions.
 SOAHAC has a mandate of ensuring that health services are accessible, of high quality, and are culturally appropriate.
 We are also mandated to build health care capacity within Indigenous communities.
-Currently, we are seeking the services of a Medical Administrative Assistant to join our interdisciplinary staff team at our London site, working mostly remotely.
+Currently, we are seeking the services of a Medical Administrative Assistant to join our interdisciplinary staff team at our Chippewa site.

 As an essential, often first contact and critical liaison between community members accessing SOAHAC’s services and our interdisciplinary staff team, the Medical Administrative Assistant will help maintain SOAHAC’s core values in the provision of culturally safe care.
 The Medical Administrative Assistant assists in providing a positive, welcoming environment for community members, visitors, individual clients, their families and staff.
 You will provide medical, administrative, technical and clerical support to SOAHAC team members in various programs including but not limited to, Palliative Care and Midwifery.
 This is a key communications role and as such, you will participate in maintaining internal relations between staff, health service providers, as well as, community partners.